 Step 3: Moisturize

 Twist-outs thrive on moisture and a good hold.
-Moisturize your section of hair with leave in conditioner, follow-up with your favorite oil, and seal it all up with your favorite hair curl holding creme (Miss Jessie’s Curly Meringue is amazing).
+Moisturize your section of hair with a leave-in conditioner, follow up with your favorite oil, and seal it all up with your favorite hair curl holding creme.

 Step 4: Detangle